-I’ve mentioned a few times the the winter of 2017 was tough personally.
+I’ve mentioned a few times but a couple winters ago was tough personally.
 It was a cold, dark winter not only in Toronto but also in my mind.

 I felt like I was constantly struggling to walk through tall drifts of snow just waiting for a break, an opening to make things easier.

 Part of the problem is that while I would consider myself an extrovert, as soon as I encounter sadness I shut down.
 I work from home.

 You can blame solitude on the weather not the brewing storm in your mind.

 And as the season changed something clicked inside me too.
 Spring is all about starting over and I was done hiding in the dark crevices in my mind.

 An amazing French olive oil company came to Toronto and asked if I could make food for them and serve it at the show.
 I’ve never done anything like this and so I was nervous.

 At times I was at the booth only with the olive oil producer who spoke little English but was happy to share their story and answer questions.

 Maybe that was the extra boost I needed to shed the winter blues.

-This raw asparagus salad is one of the dishes I served.
+This raw asparagus parmesan salad is one of the dishes I served.
 I paired it with an incredible olive oil that had notes of cocoa, truffle and walnuts.